adapteva/presentations/presentations/2015_darpa_waitwhat/openness.md

 ## Startup Challenges
 * Skepticism: "If it was possible, Intel would have done it"
 * Competition: David vs Goliath and best out of 7!
+* Amdahl: Not everything can be improved by 10-100x
-* Lack of leverage: When you are small, EVERYTHING costs $$
+* Leverage: When you are small, EVERYTHING costs $$
-* Impedance mismatch: Weeks vs months (or years)
+* Time: Engagement mismatch.
+Weeks, months, years.

 ---- #R&D chart ----
 background-image: /images/epiphany_wirebond.jpg